fahdkmsft/azureml-previews/previews/online-endpoints-model-profiler/README.md

 ## Use model profiler with secured managed online endpoints

-If you want to secure inbound/outbound communications with managed online endpoints, follow [use network isolation with managed online endpoints](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-secure-online-endpoint?tabs=model).
-Please refer to following steps when you want to use model profiler to benchmark your model performance.
+If you want to secure inbound/outbound communications with managed online endpoints, please follow [use network isolation with managed online endpoints](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-secure-online-endpoint?tabs=model).
+Please refer to the following steps should you choose to use model profiler to benchmark your model performance.

 ### Prerequisites

-You should have workspace, secured resources, scoring VM and secured managed online endpoint according [document](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-secure-online-endpoint?tabs=model).
-Please ssh to your scoring VM, which you use to create secured online endpoint.
+* Please prepare below resources by following this [document](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-secure-online-endpoint?tabs=model):

+  * an AzureML workspace
+  * secured resources in a vnet
+  * a scoring VM in the same vnet as the above resources
+  * a secured managed online endpoint to profile against

+* Please ssh to your scoring VM.

 * Set the defaults for the Azure CLI.
-To avoid passing in the values for your subscription, workspace, and resource group multiple times:
+To avoid passing in the values for your subscription, workspace, and resource group for multiple times:

   ```bash
   az account set --subscription <subscription ID>
   az configure --defaults workspace=<Azure Machine Learning workspace name> group=<resource group>
   ```

-* Below steps depend on the same workspace and secured resources when creating the secured managed online endpoint.

 ### Create a compute to host the profiler

 You will need a compute to host the profiler, send requests to the online endpoint and generate performance report.
+The profiler compute must be created in the same AzureML workspace as the secured managed online endpoint.

-* Before create a compute, you need add below inbound rules to Network security group of your subnet.
+* Before creating a compute, you'd need to add below inbound rules to the network security group of your subnet.

   ```json
   {